TaylorSpence/SPuD/README.md

 # SPuD
 Stalk Puncture Device

-This Stalk Puncture Device and the puncture analysis method are patented.
-US Patent -------------
+This Stalk Puncture Device and the puncture analysis method are patented: Method and Apparatus for Analyzing Stalk Strength.
+US patent 17/109,989.
+Issued June 3, 2021.
+Inventors are: Robertson D.J., Cook D., Seegmiller W.*, Spence T.*, Seegmiller K.*, Stucker A.*

 **3D Print STLs.zip:** This .zip file contains .STL files for every 3D printed part needed for the construction of the SPuD.